jessicakimho/ProductBee/docs/architecture-supabase.md

 - Ensure you're using correct type layer (Database vs Model vs API)
 - Check that conversion functions match expected types
 - Verify constants match between frontend and backend

+**7. Row Level Security (RLS)**
+- RLS is intentionally disabled - authorization is handled in API layer
+- This is the recommended approach when using Auth0 with Supabase
+- All queries must filter by `account_id` to enforce account isolation
+- Permission checks are handled in Next.js API routes, not at database level
+- If you see RLS-related errors, ensure RLS is disabled in schema.sql

 ### Debugging Tips